 TV picture editor Margaret Morrison is no stranger to successful slimming.

 ‘I managed to maintain my weight loss for a couple of years,’ says Margaret, originally from Lewis.
 ‘But gradually the weight crept back on.
-A lot of things changed in my life in quick succession - I changed jobs, moved to a different city and found it difficult to maintain the routine that worked for me before.
+A lot of things changed in my life in quick succession - I changed jobs, moved to a different city and found it difficult to maintain the routine that worked for me before.'

 ‘I kept meaning to do something about it but never did.
 I knew to lose the weight again it was going to be a long job and I never seemed to have the time to do anything about it.
 I knew I could do it once I’d made up my mind to go for it – it was just a question of when.’

 ‘It's one thing to know you need to lose weight but when you need to lose as much weight as I did, it's quite another thing.
 My friends and colleagues have been incredibly supportive and now - 11stone 7lbs lighter - I’m quite literally half the woman I was!’

 ‘Physically I’m so much better off, I can’t believe I waited this long to feel this good,’ she laughs.
-'I live in a top floor flat and can dash up the stairs with heavy shopping bags now whereas before it was a real struggle.
+'I live in a top floor flat and now dash up the stairs with heavy shopping bags, whereas before it was a real struggle.
 I walk everywhere now and my joints are no longer painful.’

-After years of struggling to find nice clothes in a size 28 Margaret is enjoying clothes shopping for the first time in years and it’s hard to imagine this glamorous journalist looking any other way.
+After years of struggling to find nice clothes in a size 28, Margaret is enjoying clothes shopping for the first time in years and it’s hard to imagine this glamorous journalist looking any other way.

 ‘Don’t get me wrong, I was the life and soul of the party, always the last woman standing, that was me but it’s all the little things that make a difference.
 Not needing to take painkillers if I was going shopping or going to a concert; not needing the extender belt on an aircraft – the list is endless.'

 ‘Now I am in control of my life.
-I eat much better, I still count my Checks and try and save my indulgences for the weekend.
+I eat much better, I still count my Checks and usually save my indulgences for the weekend.
 I am thoroughly lacking in self-discipline but if I can do it anyone can do it!’